harshita-2003/rtds/README.md

-## 🔧 GPU Request System
+## 🔧 GPU Recommendation System

-A simple full-stack app where users can view GPU cards and request unavailable ones.
+A simple full-stack app where users can view GPU best optimized according to the user inputs and request unavailable ones.
 Once a request is made, a confirmation message is shown.

 ## 📹 Video Demonstration